Francesco Acquaroli (actor): Biography

-Acquaroli was born in Rome in 1962, after high school he attended the La Scaletta Theater School where he studied under Antonio Pierfederici with whom he made his theater debut in 1987.
+Acquaroli was born in Rome in 1962.
+After high school, he attended the La Scaletta Theatre School, where he studied under Antonio Pierfederici with whom he made his theatre debut in 1987.

-In 1988/89 he was in "La nave" by Gabriele D'Annunzio with the direction of Aldo Trionfo.
-Then he continue with other great directors such as Elio De Capitani, Mario Missiroli, Luca Ronconi, Giuseppe Patroni Griffi and many more.
+In 1988/89, he was in "La nave" by Gabriele D'Annunzio with the direction of Aldo Trionfo.
+Then he continued with other great directors such as Elio De Capitani, Mario Missiroli, Luca Ronconi, Giuseppe Patroni Griffi and many more.

 He made his television debut in 1997 in "The Red and the Black", where he played the Count of Altamira.

-He participated in other television series, including Distretto di Polizia, L'avvocato Porta, Romanzo criminale – La serie, and Squadra antimafia – Palermo oggi, "Rocco Schiavone" in seasons 1 to 3, for Rai 2 and in "Solo" for Mediaset.
+He participated in other television series, including Distretto di Polizia, L'avvocato Porta, Romanzo criminale – La serie, and Squadra antimafia – Palermo oggi, Rocco Schiavone in seasons 1 to 3, for Rai 2 and in "Solo for Mediaset.

-In film, Acquaroli debuted in Diaz – Don't Clean Up This Blood by Daniele Vicari, followed by "Oranges & Hammer" by Diego Bianchi, Pasolini by Abel Ferrara, Era d'estate by Fiorella Infascelli, Mia Madre by Nanni Moretti, I Can Quit Whenever I Want by Sydney Sibilia, The Last Will Be the Last by Massimiliano Bruno, "Dogman" by Matteo garrone, "The Best Years" by Gabriele Muccino, "My Name Is Mohammed" by Pascaljevich, and Adults in the Room by Costa-Gavras.
+In film, Acquaroli debuted in Diaz – Don't Clean Up This Blood by Daniele Vicari, followed by Oranges & Hammer by Diego Bianchi, Pasolini by Abel Ferrara, Era d'estate by Fiorella Infascelli, Mia Madre by Nanni Moretti, I Can Quit Whenever I Want by Sydney Sibilia, The Last Will Be the Last by Massimiliano Bruno, "Dogman" by Matteo garrone, "The Best Years" by Gabriele Muccino, "My Name Is Mohammed" by Pascaljevich, and Adults in the Room by Costa-Gavras.
 He is the protagonist of Paolo Sorrentino's short film "Little Roman Adventures".

 His performance in "Sole, cuore, amore" by Vicari presented at the Rome Film Festival, met with great acclaim from critics and audiences, winning the Alberto Sordi prize as supporting actor at the Bari International Film Festival.

 Acquaroli is the narrator in "I mille giorni di Mafia Capitale", a documentary aired on Rai 3 in September 2017.
 Acquaroli portrays Samurai on the Netflix series Suburra: Blood on Rome.
 Acquaroli portrays Ebal Violante in the fourth season of American television series Fargo.